Wood was quickly signed as Jason Gallian's replacement, following the departure of the former captain at the end of the 2007 season.

-He signed a three-year deal looking to ignite his career after a year on the sidelines at Taunton where the return of Marcus Trescothick from England duty meant the talented right-hander only played two first-class games all year and opted to move after spending his entire career in the south-west.
+He signed a three-year deal looking to ignite his career after a year on the sidelines at Somerset.
+The return of Marcus Trescothick from England duty meant the talented right-hander only played two first-class games all year, and he opted to move north in search of a fresh start.

 Wood scored 4,375 first-class runs from 76 games at Somerset at an average of 34.72 with nine hundreds, including an impressive 113 against Notts at Trent Bridge in 2004.